Digital marketing: Stages of planning

-Dr. Dave Chaffey, an author on marketing topics, has suggested that successful digital marketing strategies have do digital marketing planning (DMP), which is a three-stage approach: Opportunity, Strategy, and Action.
+Dr. Dave Chaffey, an author on marketing topics, has suggested that successful digital marketing strategies undergo digital marketing planning (DMP), which is a three-stage approach: Opportunity, Strategy, and Action.
 This generic strategic approach often has phases of situation review, goal setting, strategy formulation, resource allocation and monitoring.

 Opportunity

-To create an effective DMP, a business first needs to review the marketplace and set "SMART" (Specific, Measurable, Actionable, Relevant, and Time-Bound) objectives.
+To create an effective DMP, a business first needs to review the marketplace and set SMART (specific, measurable, actionable, relevant, and time-bound) objectives.
 They can set SMART objectives by reviewing the current benchmarks and key performance indicators (KPIs) of the company and competitors.
 It is pertinent that the analytics used for the KPIs be customized to the type, objectives, mission, and vision of the company.

 Companies can scan for marketing and sales opportunities by reviewing their own outreach as well as influencer outreach.
-This means they have competitive advantage because they are able to analyse their co-marketers influence and brand associations.
+This means they have competitive advantage because they are able to analyse their co-marketers' influence and brand associations.

 To seize the opportunity, the firm should summarize its current customers' personas and purchase journey from this they are able to deduce their digital marketing capability.